 Good policy design can reduce these barriers.
 The following measures should be followed by Canada, and any other countries considering ‘untying’ work permits.

 Require an occupation-wide labor market impact assessment.
 Currently, employers under Canada’s TFWP need to conduct a labor market impact assessment to ensure the hiring of a particular foreign worker will not negatively impact the Canadian labor market.
-Such assessments lead to massive delays (as can be seen with the U.S. H-2B program) which reduces productivity for employers and keeps workers trapped in vulnerable positions.
+Such assessments lead to massive delays which reduce productivity for employers and keeps workers trapped in vulnerable positions which reduce productivity for employers and keeps workers trapped in vulnerable positions.
 Instead, employers should be required to conduct an occupation-wide impact assessment for approved visa categories.
 Workers could then transition to any other pre-assessed job within the occupation, without requiring further assessments and without completing a predetermined portion of their initial contract.
 This somewhat mirrors the design of the Recognised Seasonal Employer (RSE) scheme in New Zealand, where employers are pre-approved to recruit a specified number of workers within a specific sector.

 Include a ‘grace period’.
 To reduce the risks associated with job searching, an occupation-specific work permit should include a period in which workers can remain in the host country to look for a new job, after their initial employment ends (whether voluntarily or through termination).
 Mobility schemes for high-skill workers often include such grace periods (such as currently seen in Australia’s Temporary Skill Shortage Visa).
 Extending this feature to low-skill workers could remove the fear of leaving a job due to abuse or discrimination.